 Skip to content

-Unravelling Felony Murder: Exploring Legal Dimensions and Implications
+Felony Murder: Distinctions and Implications

 Ben Michael

 The application of the Felony Murder rule varies across jurisdictions.
-Several states have introduced laws that prevent or limit the Felony Murder rule so that it can only be applied to cases where a defendant is directly involved in the death of another person.
-In most states, however, the Felony Murder rule means that all participants of a dangerous felony or attempted felony (during which another person dies) can be charged with Murder, regardless of whether they were the direct cause of the death or if it occurred accidentally or unintentionally.
+Several states have introduced laws that prevent or limit the use of the Felony Murder rule so that it can only be applied to cases where a defendant is directly involved in the death of another person.
+In most states, however, the Felony Murder rule means that all participants of a dangerous felony or attempted felony (during which another person dies) can be charged with murder, regardless of whether they were the direct cause of the death or if it occurred accidentally or unintentionally.

 In this article, we’ll explore the definition and legal elements of the Felony Murder rule in Texas, the implications of a Felony Murder conviction, and answer some frequently asked questions.

 At common law, the Felony Murder rule is applicable when, during the commission or attempted commission of a dangerous felony, another person dies.
-The foundation of the Felony Murder principle lies in the theory that all participants of an inherently dangerous felony should be culpable for fatalities that happen as a consequence of the participant’s actions—even if:
+The foundation of the Felony Murder principle lies in the theory that all participants of an inherently dangerous felony should be culpable for fatalities that happen as a consequence of the participant’s actions — even if:

-• A participant didn’t directly cause the death,
+• A participant didn’t directly cause the death

-• The killing was not premeditated,
+• The killing was not premeditated

-• The defendant did not have any intention of causing serious bodily injury or death.
+• The defendant did not have any intention of causing serious bodily injury or death

-This is different from both Murder and Voluntary Manslaughter, where a defendant cannot be convicted without the element of intent.
+This is different from both murder and voluntary manslaughter, where a defendant cannot be convicted without the element of intent.

 For example, three people rob a store and get in their car.
 As they speed off, they get into a car crash that results in the death of a passenger in the other vehicle.
 None of the three offenders in this example intended to cause bodily injury or death to another person, and it certainly was not premeditated.
-However, as robbery is considered a violent felony, all three of the offenders could be charged with Murder under the Felony Murder rule.
-Depending on state statutes, sometimes a participant who wasn’t even on the scene could be charged with Murder.
+However, as robbery is considered a violent felony, all three of the offenders could be charged with murder under the Felony Murder rule.
+Depending on state statutes, sometimes a participant who wasn’t even on the scene could be charged with murder.

 As previously mentioned, the Felony Murder rule applies to attempted as well as committed felonies.
 To use our prior example, if the trio caused the crash (leading to someone’s death) before they even reached the store, subsequently abandoning their plans to commit a felony, they could still be charged with Murder.

-Some states have brought in laws that limit the Felony Murder rule—especially when the element of intent is lacking.
+Some states have brought in laws that limit the Felony Murder rule — especially when the element of intent is lacking.
 For example, California prevents Felony Murder from applying to a defendant who wasn’t a significant participant in a killing and did not act with intent or malice aforethought.

 Elements of Felony Murder